StydeNet/html/README.md

 #### novalidate

-Deactivate the HTML5 validation, ideal for local or development environments
+Deactivate the HTML5 validation, ideal for local or development environments:

 ```php
 //config/html.php